johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

 In every argument there is an unstated claim that *this premise supports this conclusion*.
 This doesn't need to be stated because it's implied by the fact that the argument was made.
 After arguing *it's probably cold outside* because *people are wearing jackets*, I don't need to add, pedantically, "and you see, if people are wearing jackets it must be cold outside".

 The unexpressed premise that justifies the inferential leap from premise to conclusion is called the [**warrant**](https://owl.purdue.edu/owl/general_writing/academic_writing/historical_perspectives_on_argumentation/toulmin_argument.html#:~:text=Toulmin%2C%20the%20Toulmin%20method%20is,the%20grounds%2C%20and%20the%20warrant.).
-The warrant can be any kind of inferential rule: deductive, inductive, intuitive -- whatever justifies the inference in the mind of the arguer.
+The warrant can be any kind of inferential rule (deductive, inductive, intuitive) or [argumentation scheme](https://en.wikipedia.org/wiki/Argumentation_scheme) (authority, analogy, example) -- whatever justifies the inference in the mind of the arguer.
 Some academics use different terms for these concepts: our terminology is influenced by the influential [Toulmin model](https://owl.purdue.edu/owl/general_writing/academic_writing/historical_perspectives_on_argumentation/toulmin_argument.html#:~:text=Toulmin%2C%20the%20Toulmin%20method%20is,the%20grounds%2C%20and%20the%20warrant.), except we prefer the traditional terms **premise** and **conclusion** over **grounds** and **claim**.
 More precise definitions of our terms are given in the [Deliberati Argument Model](/argument-model).

 ## A Bayesian Definition of Warrant

-In Bayesian terms, a rational agent is said to acquire **evidence**, which causes them to change their belief in the probability of some **hypothesis**.
+In Bayesian terms, a rational agent is said to acquire **evidence**, which causes them to change their belief in the probability of some **hypothesis** (see this [Bayesian Inference Primer](/bayesian-inference-primer)).

 There is clearly an analogy here: **evidence is to hypothesis as premise is to conclusion**.
 But what is the warrant?

 The warrant clearly has to do with the subject's **prior beliefs**, because a Bayesian agent's priors are precisely what justify, in their mind, any inferential leap from premise to conclusion.